Community Development Minor

 - Demonstrate knowledge of the nature of, and the rules and regulations for, community-based programs of the federal, state, and local government relevant to a specific area of community development.

 The Interdisciplinary Minor in Community Development is an interdisciplinary program intended to provide the student with the knowledge, tools, and practical experience to play a proactive role in community revitalization processes in cities throughout the world.
 Students take five courses (fifteen hours) from the program's listing.
-Three of these courses are required, specifically the Seminar in Community Development (POLS 138), the Economics of Black Community Development (ECON 188), and the Internship (ECON 095, POLS 150, or SOCI 079).
+Three of these courses are required, specifically the Seminar in Community Development (ECON 138), the Economics of Black Community Development (ECON 188), and the Internship (ECON 095, POLS 150, or SOCI 079).
 The internship requirement includes placement in a local Community Development Corporation for at least one semester.
 Two electives drawn from the following list satisfy the remainder of the requirements.
 Students should normally declare this minor during the second semester of their sophomore year.
 Some of the courses listed below require prerequisites or special permission of the faculty.
 Students should take this into account as they develop their programs.

 Required Courses (three courses)

-POLS 138 Seminar in Community Development
+ECON 138 Seminar in Community Development

 ECON 188 The Economics of Black Community Development